 Since format will remove all existing data on the selected partition or device, you may use it as a way to clean up the partition, disk, or storage medium.
 However, formatted data is recoverable with the help of professional hard drive recovery software.
 If you want to erase the files completely, you can securely erase the hard drive instead.

 In addition to the main reason above, some users may choose to format a partition to remove a virus or malware.
 No matter what the cause is, you can apply the methods below to format a hard drive partition.

 How Do You Format a Hard Drive Partition

-Format a hard drive partition can be easily done via two ways: free EaseUS Format tool or Disk Management.
+Format a hard drive partition can be easily done in two ways: free EaseUS disk formatter or Disk Management.
 You can format a hard drive/disk via one of two methods.
-However, given that useful features, the EaseUS Partition Master is the better partition tool that is worth trying.
-See the difference between free partition manager and Windows built-in tool.
+However, given the useful features, the EaseUS Partition Master is the better partition tool that is worth trying.
+See the difference between free partition manager and the Windows built-in tool.